-Our work with BAME young people across London aged 14 to 30 always needs committed volunteers who enable disadvantaged young people from low-income backgrounds gain the support they need in a range of ways.
+Our work with young people across London aged 14 to 30 always needs committed volunteers who enable young people to overcome social disadvantages and gain the support they need in a range of ways.
 You could become one of our trained mentors or gain work experience by supporting the research, management and administration of our programmes and projects.
 You may even wish to become a Vessel UK Leader and gain valuable global volunteering experience.

-We are always looking to recruit and train volunteers who can work flexibly across our programmes.
+We are always looking to recruit and train volunteers from all backgrounds who can work flexibly across our programmes.
 You do not need to commit to volunteering every week.
-If you are interested, we can create a volunteering timetable to suit you.
+If you are interested, we can create a volunteering timetable that suits you.

 Clear that she wanted a career as a fundraiser in the voluntary sector, Sylvia was not long out of university and looking to find a pathway.
 She approached us to be a fundraising volunteer.
 Working three days a week fundraising with the team, Sylvia built her learning of the needs facing socially disadvantaged young people.
 Engaging directly with young people to identify their needs, she supported their applications to a wide range of funders with some success.
 The learning and experience gained from volunteering finally enabled her to apply for a paid position with a larger charity.